 Although their yielding rules and traffic controls intend to make them safe, intersections are one of the most dangerous places for motorists and pedestrians.
 In fact, the Federal Highway Administration found that more than 50 percent of all car accidents occur at or near intersections.

 If you sustain an injury during an intersection accident that was the result of someone else’s negligence, you should reach out to the skilled Ohio intersection accident lawyers at Kisling, Nestico, & Redick today.
 We may be able to help you recover fair compensation for your damages.
-Contact us at 1-800-HURT-NOW to schedule a free, initial case consultation with an Ohio car accident attorney today.

 Common Causes of Intersection Accidents